Clan Amir 02-01

 The first few days of school are a bit hectic for everyone while they get used to where everything is and the school routines.
 As is his nature Gordie spends a lot of time finding the children who’re very nervous or new to the area then introducing them to the other kids.
 He helps many to settle into the new routines.
 By the end of the first week of school most of the children have worked out some friendship groups, but many are still in the ‘getting to know you’ stage.
 By the fifth week everyone is settled in with new playground friendships, and routines are becoming evident.

 At lunchtime on Wednesday of the fifth week Gordie is sitting down talking to Melody Hilston.
 She’s very shy and only moved into town in the middle of last year.
-He's trying to get her to be more outgoing because he’s one of the only three children she’ll talk to.
+Gordie is trying to get her to be more outgoing, because he’s one of the only three children she’ll talk to.
 The bench seat they’re on is on the side of a small games area about four metres wide and is opposite the seat where his cousin, Peter, is sitting with another new kid, Alistair Sibley.
-The adult on duty in this area is Gordie’s medical technician, Janice Rogers, she’s standing at the corner of the building watching the children.
-Gordie isn’t really watching what’s happening across the way, but Melody gets nervous if he looks at her all the time, so he often glances over at the two boys opposite him.
-Most of the kids are running around or at the school shop, only a few have paired off and started to eat their lunches from home.
+The adult on playground duty in this area is Gordie’s medical technician, Janice Rogers, she’s standing at the corner of the building watching the children.
+Gordie isn’t really watching what’s happening across the way, but Melody gets nervous if he looks at her all of the time, so he often glances over at the two boys opposite him.
+Most of the kids are running around or at the school shop, only a few have paired off and are starting to eat their lunches from home.